sagarhukkire/Vnet-Cafffe_Guide/Readme.md

 5. Either do cmake or make to install and compile ,there is chance that after make runtest you may get error
 ### Check failed: ExactNumBottomBlobs() == bottom.size() (3 vs. 2) SoftmaxWithLoss Layer takes 3 bottom blob(s) as input.
 ###ExactNumBottomBlobs is set to be 3 in the loss_layer.hpp.
- '''
- change it to 2 simple isn't it?
+***change it to 2 simple isn't it?
- '''
-'make sure you have installed 3D caffe correctly then you are ready to go'
+6. make sure you have installed 3D caffe correctly then you are ready to go
 6. then download Vnet from (https://github.com/faustomilletari/VNet)
 7. go to main.py ,just create folder structure accordingly(train,test,results,snapshots)